Escazu, Costa Rica

 What is a typical expat home or apartment like in Escazu?

 "Generally, expat homes and apartments in Escazu are quite modern and luxurious, with modern amenities that offer a high level of comfort.
 They are typically situated in upscale residential complex areas, with access to private pools, shopping centers, restaurants, and other attractions.
 They are also often gated communities with guards and surveillance systems for added security.
 The architecture and décor of the homes and apartments is generally quite modern and stylish, from contemporary to the Mediterranean style.
-Additionally, many expat homes and apartments typically offer stunning views of the surrounding Central Valley and Escazu mountains," said one expat in Escazu.
+Additionally, many expat homes and apartments typically offer stunning views of the surrounding Central Valley and Escazu mountains," wrote a member in Escazu.

 What is the average cost of housing in Escazu?